ComposableFi/parachain-strategies/README.md

 ## Risks

-Parachain vault strategies provide a boosted annual percentage yield (APY) for users who are going to invest and at the same time gives exposure to KSM/DOT auctions to ETH or stable coin holders, opening gates that were chained shut in the past.
+Parachain vault strategies provide an annual percentage yield (APY) for users who invest and at the same time gives ETH or stable coin holders exposure to KSM/DOT auctions, opening gates that were chained shut in the past.

-DeFi can be one of the highest yielding opportunities the crypto space has.
-However, all high reward options also have a high risk associated with them, including the DeFi process of yield farming.
+Opportunities for yield farming have inherent risks associated with them.
 Please take note of the following risk associated with our solution:

 ### Smart Contract Related Risks